 TDO is an output, driven at up to VDDIO, and has no pull-up resistor.

 The JTAGSEL pin is used to select the JTAG boundary scan when asserted at a high level.
-The JTAGSEL pin integrates a permanent pull-down resistor of about 15 k $\Omega$ to GND, so that it can be left unconnected for normal operations.
+The JTAGSEL pin integrates a permanent pull-down resistor of about 15 k Ω to GND.